-The Population Health Sciences master’s program is open to current or recent undergraduates looking to build quantitative expertise and current professionals – including clinicians – who want to extend their quantitative and methodological skills.
-Given the multidisciplinary nature of the field, prospective students with strong interest in social sciences, analytics, or health care all may find a Master of Science degree adds to their knowledge, skills, and career preparation.
+The Population Health Sciences master’s program is open to current or recent undergraduates looking to build quantitative expertise and current professionals—including clinicians—who want to broaden their quantitative and methodological skills.
+Given the multidisciplinary nature of the field, prospective students with a strong interest in the social sciences, analytics, or health care, may find this degree adds to their knowledge, skills, and career preparation.

 Successful applicants generally will demonstrate a passion for improving population health, an aptitude for learning high-level analytic research methods, and academic or professional achievements that show leadership skills, ethics, determination, resilience, and creativity.
 The admissions process considers both past accomplishments and future potential.